 water quality information.

-mobile-enable version of the NYC Beach Conditions.
+► See a mobile-enabled version of the NYC Beach Conditions.

 Tips for Using Beach Map and Chart:

 - Click on a beach name in the table below the map to zoom in on that beach.